Mykonos, or Myconos, lies at the heart of the central Cyclades islands and was once a byword for trendy and chic Greek Island holidays.

 Caiques arrive daily from Platis Yialos to swell the numbers.
 There are no buses to Super Paradise so it's a car, taxi or boat.
-Overland arrivals face a very steep drop down the hillside to Super Paradise.
+Overland arrivals face a very steep drop down the hillside.

 Agrari beach is in a hidden cove west of Super Paradise and to the east of Elia beach that has somehow managed to avoid the massive exploitation of its neighbours.

 One reason may be the nerve jangling approach down a boulder-strewn ravine and another, the lack of any public transport.

 Those looking to escape the Mykonos crowds may find Agrari beach just the ticket as it rarely gets crowded.

 There are no noisy beach bars belting out disco music (yet), just a single beach cantina and one restaurant.
 Small and rather exposed, Agrari has a small stream running across it.